Skip to main content

 What is the duration of the MS in DACSS?
 Are there full-time and part-time completion options?

-The MS in DACSS is a full-time, in-person program.
-Students can pursue a 12-month accelerated track that runs July–June.
-The accelerated track is very intense and difficult to combine with outside work or other major commitments.
-Graduate students who take at least 3 courses per term are considered full-time students and can finish the degree in 18–24 months.
-Part-time options may be available under limited circumstances; please contact the program directly.
-International students enrolled in the in-person MS are not eligible for part-time status.
+The MS in DACSS can be completed either full-time or part-time.
+Graduate students who take at least 3 courses per term are considered full-time students and generally finish the degree in 18–24 months.
+Part-time students complete the program at their own pace and consult with our academic advisors to create a course pathway that works for their schedule.
+Please note that International students enrolled in the in-person MS are not eligible for part-time status.

 What is the difference between the online master's and the in-person master's program student experience?